 - My FirstHome®.
 We created an interactive learning experience that helps buyers consider their readiness for homeownership and learn more about all the aspects of owning a home.
 Start now

 - The Wells Fargo LIFT programs.
 Wells Fargo invests in the future by supporting sustainable homeownership and neighborhood stability.
-The CityLIFT® and NeighborhoodLIFT® programs offer down payment assistance and financial education to qualified buyers in selected cities.
+The HomeLIFTSM, NeighborhoodLIFT®, and CityLIFT® Programs offer down payment assistance and financial education to qualified buyers in selected cities.
 Learn more

-What should I consider before buying a home?
+What should I consider before buying my first home?

 Homeownership is a serious and long-term commitment: financially, geographically, emotionally, and more.
 For more information on benefits and responsibilities of homeowning, visit My FirstHome®, our interactive learning experience for first-time buyers.